 Don’t try to fight the fire – you could put yourself and others in danger.
 The sooner you call us, the sooner help will be on the way.

 Fires can develop and get out of hand very quickly, our figures show there was a delay of 10 minutes or more from the time of a fire starting to the time the Brigade was called in nearly half of all fire deaths in 2015/16.
-Don’t take any risks – get out, stay out and call 999.
+Don’t take any risks – get out, stay out, shut the doors behind you and call 999.

 If you can’t get out, get everyone into one room, ideally with a window and a phone.
 Close the door, and put bedding or any soft materials around the bottom of the door to block the smoke, then open the window and shout for help: 'HELP, FIRE'.

 If you have a phone with you, call 999 – be ready to describe where you are and the quickest way to reach you.